 When selecting an archiving solution, it’s important to consider the following capabilities to achieve greater efficiency and cost savings:

-Analyze before archiving
+Know First: Analyze data before archiving

 Many vendors offer data analysis—but only after you purchase their storage.
 Choose a solution that allows you to: